NordicTrack RW200 Rower Review

 NordicTrack RW200 Rower Damper Setting

 Level 1 allows the least amount of air to enter the flywheel, which in return causes the flywheel to spin more freely and feel “less resistance”.
-This can be compared to rowing in a light, sleek rowing boat.
+This can be compared to rowing in a light, sleek row boat.

 Level 10 allows the most air into the flywheel, which creates “more resistance”.
 This can be compared to rowing in a big, heavy boat.